jlbryant1/esp32-cam-smart-monitor/README.md

 **Motion Detection** — Each frame is decoded from JPEG to RGB, and the green channel of every 4th pixel is compared against the previous frame.
 If more than 15% of sampled pixels changed by more than a threshold value across 3 consecutive frames, motion is flagged.
 This runs in ~1ms and filters out the vast majority of idle frames before TFLite ever needs to run.

 **Person Detection** — When motion is detected, the current frame is decoded, converted to grayscale, resized to 96x96 using nearest-neighbor interpolation, quantized to int8, and fed into a TFLite Micro interpreter running a pre-trained MobileNet.
 The model outputs a person confidence score from 0-255.
 Scores above 200 trigger an alert.
-Inference takes ~5 seconds on the ESP32's single core — acceptable for a security use case where the motion pre-filter keeps inference from running continuously.
+Inference takes ~5 seconds on the ESP32's single core which is acceptable for a security use case where the motion pre-filter keeps inference from running continuously.

 **Non-blocking Alerts** — The LED and buzzer use a timer-based state machine instead of blocking `delay()` calls, so the camera stream stays smooth even while alerts are active.